Hatfield Peverel: Sport

 Hatfield Peverel Football Club has been established since 1903; it was originally based at the Duke of Wellington public house, before moving to the Recreation Ground in 1936.
 The club are now based on the outskirts of the village at a former gravel pit at Wickham Bishops Road and fields men's, ladies' and junior teams.

 Hatfield Peverel Cricket Club has been established since 1885.
-The club is based at the Church Road Ground, the club offers a range of teams: HPCC 1 XI (Mid Essex Cricket League), Friendly Teams - The Famous Allstars T20 team and HPCC Sunday XI.
+The club is based at the Church Road Ground, the club offers a range of teams: HPCC 1st XI & HPCC 2nd XI (Mid Essex Cricket League), Friendly Teams - The Famous Allstars T20 team and HPCC Sunday XI.

 Agnes Waterhouse

-Hatfield Peverel was the home of Agnes Waterhouse, one of the first women to be executed for witchcraft in England.
-Known locally as Mother Waterhouse, and she confessed to witchcraft in 1566, and two other women were also accused of witchcraft at the same time: Elizabeth Francis and Joan Waterhouse (Agnes' daughter).
-Her trial took place in Chelmsford, where she was found guilty and executed for using witchcraft to disease and cause the death of William Fynne.
+Hatfield Peverel was home to Agnes Waterhouse, one of the first women executed for witchcraft in England under Queen Elizabeth I. Known locally as Mother Waterhouse, she was accused of witchcraft by Elizabeth Frauncis, who may have been her sister, and a child named Agnes Browne.
+The 1566 trial inspired the first entry into a literary body of pamphlets on witch trials,' or, salacious texts published cheaply for general audiences.

-Elizabeth admitted to having a familiar - a cat called Satan, who she fed drops of her blood and it helped to kill people, terminate pregnancies and stole cattle.
-She sold the cat to Agnes in exchange for cake, and both Agnes and Joan tested the cat's abilities.
-Joan is said to have had the cat turn into a toad, and when a child refused to give Joan food, Satan offered to help Joan in exchange for her soul, which she agreed to.
-The toad was said to have harassed the child and threatened her with death, and eventually the child asked Satan who its 'dame' was, and it answered Agnes Waterhouse, leading her to be accused of witchcraft by the child.

-Waterhouse was executed two days after the trial based on the evidence and word of the child.
+According to this pamphlet, Frauncis admitted to having a familiar named Sathan, a cat to whom she fed drops of her blood in return for wishes that did harm to others.
+(This case was also the first to popularise the concept of a witch's familiar during the witch trials in England.)
+Frauncis eventually sold the cat to Mother Waterhouse.'
+She and her daughter Joan confessed to using the cat for sorcery, culminating in the death of a man named William Fynne and the torment of a child named Agnes Browne.'
+It is likely that Agnes Waterhouse confessed to the crime in order to save the life of her daughter.
+Agnes was executed two days after the trial based on the evidence and word of the child.